znlstar/containerfs/doc/design.md

 #### Volume
 Volume is a Containerfs instance.
 One Containerfs cluster can host millions of volumes.
-A volume has one matadata table and unlimited number of block groups
+A volume has one metadata table and unlimited number of block groups

 #### Inode
 Inode is a data structure recording the file or directory attributes, indexed with a unique 64bit integer.

-#### Matadata Table
+#### Metadata Table
 A metadata table is a sorted key-value map from "parent inodeID + name" to inode attributes.
 One volume is associated with a metadata table.
 Metadata tables are replicated via Raft, and not sharded by design.